 GPBF seeks to support organizations that specialize in grassroots peacebuilding around the world.
 By focusing on children and youth in the peacebuilding process, we are creating a better tomorrow.
 GPBF does not accept unsolicited grant applications.
 When we identify an organization to support, we perform an exhaustive due diligence process to ensure that our contribution goes towards youth peacebuilding efforts.
-We are proud to work with and support our current grantees: Peace Players International, Seeds of Peace, and Dancing Classrooms Pittsburgh.
+We are proud to work with and support our current grantees: Peace Players International, Seeds of Peace, Dancing Classrooms Pittsburgh, and Musicians without Borders.

 Learn more about these standout organizations!